BBC One pre-1969 idents

-BBC One used a number of different idents from the time of the station launch on 2 November 1936 until the station took on the Mirror Globe Idents on 15 November 1969.
+BBC One used a number of different idents from the time of the station launch on 2 November 1936 (as the BBC Television Service) until the station took on the mirror globe idents with the introduction of colour on 15 November 1969.

 Idents

+Early years (1936–1953)

-The original idents used when the station launched were slides with the words BBC TELEVISION SERVICE written in a stylised way.
+The original idents used when the station launched were tuning signals with the words B.B.C.
+TELEVISION SERVICE written in a stylised way.
 These slides also featured waved lines in different shades and a number of circles in the centre, suggesting that this slide could work in the same way as a Testcard.
 Slides of the BBC Coat of Arms were also shown.

 Upon war being declared on 1 September 1939, the Television Service was closed down, with all BBC output being made on Radio instead.
 Many of the staff at BBC Television went to work in the forces, or on the Chain Home Radar System.
 The BBC Television Service returned following the war on 7 June 1946 and continued with the same identification.